Creator-Solutions/Orchestra-Framework/README.md

 <br></br>
 ## Database Management & Querying
 Sonata is a custom-built ORM (Object-Relational Mapping) system integrated into the Orchestra PHP framework.
 It serves as a bridge between the application’s object-oriented models and relational database tables, simplifying database interactions by abstracting raw SQL queries.

+#### Step 1: Make a migration
+The Migration feature in the Orchestra PHP framework enables developers to manage and version database schema changes programmatically.
+It simplifies the process of creating, modifying, and updating database tables over time, ensuring that the database structure stays in sync with application requirements as the project evolves.